Lovepreet44/Analyzing-Insights-for-Environmental-Monitoring-Using-Python-MySQL/README.md

 After renaming the columns, your updated column names will be:</br>
 timestamp device_id carbon_monoxide humidity light liquefied_petroleum_gas motion smoke temperature These new column names should help provide a better understanding of the data within each column.

-* Task 3 :Checking Null values: The function null_values_check() checks for null values in each column of the DataFrame.
+* Task 3 : Checking for Null values: The function null_values_check() checks for null values in each column of the DataFrame.
 The function returns a Series that contains the count of null values in each column.

-*
+* Task 4 : Removing duplicates: The function remove_duplicates() removes any duplicate rows from the DataFrame.
+It operates on the data frame obtained after renaming the columns.
+The function returns the DataFrame without any duplicate rows.